 - a.
-Deferred consent can be sought for storage of the pre-antibiotic treatment nasopharyngeal swab and saliva samples, if taken. - b.
+Deferred consent can be sought for storage of the pre-antibiotic treatment nasopharyngeal swab, if taken. - b.
 Nurse administered questionnaire based on the CAP-IT symptom diary. - c.
 If acute event takes place during first 8 days after randomisation. - d.
 Includes review and duration of symptoms (cough, temperature and respiratory symptoms), documentation of any underlying diseases and antibiotic exposure within the last 3 months. - e.
 Includes weight and vital parameters (respiratory and heart rate, temperature and oxygen saturation).
 For the final study visit if no CAP symptoms are present, a limited physical exam can be done by the study nurse. - f.
 If clinically reviewed by the trial team. - g.
-Modified EQ-5D (wellbeing questionnaire) to be completed by parents at baseline, day 4, day 8, day 29 and if an acute event takes place. - h.
-Data collection on healthcare use during hospitalisation from medical record including record of antibiotic and other supportive treatment up to the time of randomisation. - i.
+Data collection on healthcare use during hospitalisation from medical record including record of antibiotic and other supportive treatment up to the time of randomisation. - h.
+Modified EQ-5D (wellbeing questionnaire) to be complete by parents at baseline, then with the nurse at day 4, day 8, day 29 and if an acute event takes place. - i.
 A nasopharyngeal swab will be collected at randomisation and, if possible, prior to the child receiving antibiotic treatment.
 Deferred written informed consent will be sought for samples collected prior to formal enrolment in CAP-IT.
 Please refer to section 3.2 in the protocol for more details.
 A nasopharyngeal swab will also be collected at week 4 and if an acute event takes place.
 Please refer to the CAP-IT sample collection manual for details of collection and storage. - j.
-If current saliva sampling kit can be used at site, a saliva sample will be collected at randomisation and, if possible, prior to child starting antibiotic treatment.
-Deferred written informed consent will be sought for samples collected prior to formal enrolment in CAP-IT.
-Saliva samples will also be taken at week 4 and if an acute event takes place.
-Please refer to the CAP-IT sample collection manual for details of collection and storage. - k.
+If parents give optional consent for future genetic research the NP swab will be divided into STGG and RNALater samples.
+If consent is not given the NP swab will be put into the STGG sample only. - k.
 If available, Haemoglobin, Platelet count, Leukocyte count, Neutrophil count, Lymphocyte count. - I. If available, C-reactive protein, procalcitonin, urea, creatinine and electrolytes. - m.
 If available, rapid testing for RSV and Influenza A/B (any method). - n.
 To be completed by parents/guardians daily for 2 weeks.
 The symptom diary will also include questions relating to adherence to trial drug and the use of health services.